Hurricane Bud (2018): Elsewhere

 Waves produced by Bud flooded several homes in Navolato, Sinaloa, causing one to collapse.
 A palapa near a housing complex sustained damage.
 Fourteen people had to be evacuated from their homes due to rising floodwaters.
 A dam in Culiacán reached maximum capacity, prompting authorities to discharge the excess water.
 Three people had to be rescued after their vehicle became trapped in a strong water current.
 Several hectare of chop suey crops in Mocorito spoiled after excessive rainfall.

 The De la Olla and San Renovato dams overflowed due to excessive rainfall from Bud, causing extensive road flooding and damage throughout the historical district in Guanajuato City, Guanajuato.

 In Mexico City, the Collective Transportation System Metro halted service to several stations on its A-Line after roads flooded.
 The line was fully operational by June 15 after the water was drained at one location by four stationary sump pumps, four mobile pumps, and two emergency teams.
 Another point was cleared by eight mobile pumps.
 Utility trucks helped to rescue metro passengers who were stranded in floods.
 Torrential rains caused flooding on Ermita Iztapalapa road until Ignacio Zaragoza road, inundating dozens of vehicles and entrapping the passengers.
 Local authorities rescued people from their vehicles.
 At the intersection of the two roads, a patch of flooding at least 100 m long and 0.3 m deep occurred after raw sewage overflowed from drains.
 Heavy rainfall from Bud generated currents that swept away a child who was crossing a road in the city.

 Bud left behind mostly minor damage in Baja California Sur.
 The storm caused multiple landslides and flooding on a highway connecting La Paz and Cabo San Lucas.
 Multiple power outages occurred in La Paz.
 A traffic accident occurred during the storm, leaving one person dead and two more injured.
 The ports of San José del Cabo and Cabo San Lucas were closed on June 15, although airports in these cities had reopened.

 The remnants of Bud sent a plume of moisture into the Southwestern United States, bringing much-needed rainfall to the drought-stricken region.
 Tucson, Arizona, reported its first precipitation since February 28, with 0.17 in of rain on June 15.
 Flash flood watches were issued for parts of New Mexico and southwestern Colorado.
+Strong winds downed power lines in New Mexico.
+Damage from this incident totaled US$50,000.
 Around 2 in of rain fell near Cave Creek, Arizona, generating streams of water that crossed over and blocked roadways.
+Damage from this incident totaled US$2,000.
 Thunderstorms generated by Bud's remnants produced wind gusts up to 61 mph at the Taos Regional Airport in New Mexico.
 Rain from Bud slowed the growth of the 416 Fire in southwestern Colorado and a fire in southern Wyoming.